Dr Bethany Simmonds PhD in the Sociology of Ageing; PGCLTHE; BSc. Sociology (hons)

 Research

-I am a sociologist of ageing interested in the intersections of risk and later life.
-I explore these intersections by examining the interactions between global, national, and individual level analyses, exploring how (embodied) experiences are produced by discursive and institutional change, contingent on the spaces older people are located in.
+I am a sociologist of ageing interested in risk, examining the interactions between global, national, and individual level analyses, exploring how (embodied) experiences are produced by discursive and institutional change, contingent on the spaces older people are located in.

 My doctoral research centred on the corporeal, emotional and social experience of ageing and physical activity in rural spaces.
 My post-doctoral research has developed my interests of ageing and health.
 I developed this corpus of work into a monograph entitled: Ageing and the Crisis in Health and Social Care; which examines the impact of globalisation, neoliberalism, Austerity policies and ageism on health and social care systems in the UK, Sweden and Germany, published in November 2021 by Policy Press as part of their Global Challenges in Ageing Series.